Skip to main content

 Other Legal Theories: Breach of Contract and Failure to Warn

-In another case, a social media platform was aware that two of its users were convicted sex offenders, and that they used the platform to find hookups.
+In another case, a social media platform was aware that two of its users were convicted sex offenders and that they used the platform to find hookups.
 They raped one of the women they met on the site.
 The victim successfully sued the social media platform for failing to warn her of the danger posed by the two users.

-Note that in both of these situations, the claim against the social media platform was not really based on the content of a third party's post.
+Note that in both of these situations, the claim against the social media platform was not based on the content of a third party’s post.
 The claims were based on the conduct of the social media platform itself.

 If You Are Upset With a Social Media Company, Consult a Lawyer